gitroomhq/postiz-app/README.md

 - Collaborate with other team members to exchange or buy posts.
 - Invite your team members to collaborate, comment, and schedule posts.
 - At the moment there is no difference between the hosted version to the self-hosted version

+## Description

+Postiz is an all-in-one social media management tool designed to streamline the process of scheduling, collaborating, and analyzing social media content.
+With powerful AI-driven features, Postiz allows users to automate and manage their entire social media strategy in one seamless platform.

+Postiz is tailored for influencers, marketers, and businesses of all sizes, enabling them to:

+- **Schedule social media posts** across multiple platforms with ease, taking advantage of advanced AI features to optimize posting times and maximize engagement.
+- **Analyze the performance** of your posts with built-in analytics tools that provide valuable insights into audience behavior, engagement rates, and content effectiveness.
+- **Collaborate with team members** by sharing, exchanging, or even purchasing social media posts.
+Teams can work together on campaigns, offering feedback through comments, and scheduling posts collaboratively.
+- **Manage team permissions** by inviting members to join projects, assign tasks, and oversee the entire social media workflow from a single, user-friendly dashboard.

+At the moment, there is no difference between the hosted version and the self-hosted version, offering flexibility and control based on your preferences.
+Whether you're working solo or with a large team, Postiz is designed to make your social media management easier, more efficient, and more impactful.

+## Purpose

+The purpose of Postiz is to help influencers and professionals whose job it is to post on social media.
+Postiz provides the tools to streamline content scheduling, collaborate with team members, and track performance through analytics.
+It simplifies the process of social media management, freeing up time to focus on growing your audience.

 ## Tech Stack